cuhksam/emnlp2019.github.io/_pages/calls/submission.md

 The list of authors cannot be changed after the full paper submission deadline, i.e., the list of authors cannot be changed for accepted papers during camera-ready submission.

+During the review process, authors now cannot withdraw their paper submissions directly in START.
+If you'd like to withdraw your submission, please [contact the program chairs](mailto:emnlp-ijcnlp-2019-program-chairs@googlegroups.com) with your submission ID.

 ## Questions and answers on submissions